Sk3llington/Elastic_Stack_Server/README.md

 # Project-1-UCLA-Cyber-Security

-Deployment of a DVWA web application and a monitoring ELK server via Microsoft Azure Cloud.
+Deployment of an ELK Stack server to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 ## Automated ELK Stack Deployment